 Diminished cognitive function.
-It’s real simple: numerous studies have concluded that insomnia = diminished judgment, memory, concentration and attention span.
+It’s really simple: numerous studies have concluded that insomnia = reduced judgment, memory, concentration and attention span.

 Increased risk of accidents.
 The statistics are scary: lack of sleep is directly linked to one-third of fatal automobile accidents.

 Increased anxiety.
 Another vicious cycle.
-Worry keeps people up at night, and lack of sleep increases worry.
+Worry keeps people up at night, and lack of sleep raises worry.